 Extreme Programming (XP): for small teams

-Dating from 1996, this rigorous approach is particularly suitable for small teams working in a changing environment.
+Dating back to 1996, this rigorous approach is particularly adapted to small teams working in a changing environment.
 It focuses on communication, collaboration, automated testing and feedback.

 Lean Software Development: for complex agile projects

-Inspired by the principles of Lean manufacturing, this method aims to eliminate waste and optimize the value flow.
+Inspired by the principles of lean manufacturing, this method aims to eliminate waste and optimise the value stream.
 It is particularly useful for teams developing complex software products.

-SAFe (Scaled Agile Framework) : to make several teams work
+SAFe (Scaled Agile Framework) : to get several teams working

 A framework for scaling agile practices to large organisations.
-It proposes a structured approach for coordinating the work of several agile teams, which is not possible with Scrum or XP.
+It offers a structured approach for coordinating the work of several agile teams, which is not possible with Scrum or XP.

 In conclusion, agile methods are not suitable for all projects.
-First, because a project is strongly linked to the structure and culture of a company.
-Then, because the size of the project or team(s) may require other approaches.
+Firstly, because a project is strongly linked to the structure and culture of a company.
+Secondly, because the size of the project or team(s) may require other approaches.

 Our expert